Rexshack-RedM/rsg-horses/README.md

 - [H] call horse
 - [B] horse inventory
 - [Q] horse rear up
-- rename your acvite horse : command /sethorsename
+- rename your active horse : command /sethorsename

 # Credit
 - Humanity Is Insanity#3505 & Zee#2115 from The Crossroads RP for code inspiration and system